MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 New improvements are coming to the Microsoft 365 Apps admin center, specifically targeting the servicing profile and inventory features.
 If you're currently using these services, here are some key details to keep in mind:

 ## Overview
-For both the servicing profile and inventory a new user interface as well as new features updates will be released soon.
+A new user interface and new features will be released to servicing profile and inventory soon.
 The transition happens automatically.
 No manual intervention or actions are required.
-Both the inventory data and as well as update status and configuration of servicing profiles are carried forward.
-In tandem, some existing features are changed or removed.
+Both the inventory data and current configuration of servicing profiles are retained, except for some changes layed out below.
+In tandem, some features are changed or removed.

-The upcoming changes will mainly happen in three areas:
+Review these sections to prepare for the shift:

 - [New Terminology](#new-terminology)
 - [New user experience](#changes-in-user-experience)